n3dst4/gumshoe-fvtt/README.md

 - [x] NBA theme
 - [x] Options tab
 - [x] Items directory - bug when opening items (the window doesn't open)
+- [ ] Go through FI2, AS, & NBA and work out what they need.
+- [ ] Collapse or refactor ability types to support powers and maybe General categories.
 - [ ] Item images for investigative & general abilities